Aldershot & District Football League

 The Aldershot & District Football League is an English football league comprising teams from north east Hampshire and neighbouring parts of Surrey and Berkshire.

-It has one division, the Senior Division, which sits at level 13 of the English football league system.
+The competition is affiliated to the Hampshire Football Association and has two divisions.
 Teams may be promoted to the Hampshire Premier League Division One.
-The current champions are Hartley Wintney 'A'.
+The current champions are Hart United.

 History

 The league began as the Aldershot Senior League, founded in 1894 for military teams, and introduced a 'Civilian' division of three teams in 1912–13.

 After World War I the league featured civilian, military and works teams in the same division.
 Today it consists solely of civilian teams.